 Hands-On Review of the Ozone 28"

-The Osprey Ozone brings with it the styling we have come to expect from Osprey.
-A well thought out bag with functionality and quality throughout.
+The Osprey Ozone is a well thought out bag with functionality and quality throughout.
 We were immediately curious when we saw specifications touting a weight of less than half of some of our other candidates.
 Unfortunately, the Ozone did not meet our overall expectations, but we believe a road-tripper could find the Ozone to embody everything they want out of a bag.

 The Osprey Ozone 80l/28" didn't wow us in the context of this performance comparison.
 In the bottom tier, only 3 positions from last, we believe the Ozone has a place.
 However, checked luggage under a plane is not that place.